noamraph/nix-pills/pills/09-automatic-runtime.md

 2. For each build dependency `.drv` and its relative out path, search the contents of the NAR for this out path.

-3. If the path is found, then it\'s a runtime dependency.
+3. If the path is found, then it's a runtime dependency.

 The snippet below shows the dependencies for `hello`.